vals/bcbb/nextgen/README.md

   can to 'Standard' if SNP calling is not required in your environment.
 This will run a smaller pipeline of alignment and analysis.

+To run the basic functionality test suite, which takes less time than the full test suite, use:

+        nosetests -v -s -a standard

 ### RabbitMQ messaging server

 RabbitMQ messaging manages communication between the sequencing